vvkjndl/rxferpcb-as400-download-automation/README.md

 This script will help you to download multiple files from AS400 without the pain of dealing with manual GUI transfers.
+Files are downloaded in Excel format (BIFF 8.0).

 While you can create multiple transfer files and then run them in batch but it is very time-consuming to create a transfer file for individual files to be downloaded.
 With this script you only have to create a single text file containing a list of all files to be downloaded.
 ![Text file input](https://raw.githubusercontent.com/vivekjindal/rxferpcb-ibmi-download-automation/master/images/screenshot1.png)